Nogueirão

 Nogueirão is owned by the Liga Desportiva Mossoroense (Mossoró City Sporting League).
-The stadium is named after Manoel Leonardo Nogueira, who was the president of the city's Liga Municipal de Esportes (Municipality's Sport League) and was the responsible for the stadium's construction.
+The stadium is named after Manoel Leonardo Nogueira, who was the president of the city's Liga Municipal de Esportes (Municipality's Sport League) and was responsible for the stadium's construction.

 History

 In 1967, the works on Nogueirão were completed.
 The inaugural match was played on June 4 of that year, when Ceará beat Mossoró City Combined Team 2–0.
-The first goal of the stadium was scored by Ceará's Mozart.
+Ceará's Mozart scored the first goal of the stadium.

 The stadium's attendance record currently stands at 18,063, set on August 11, 1985 when Flamengo beat Baraúnas 3–2.